 Elk City real estate is some of the most expensive in Oklahoma, although Elk City house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Elk City is generally considered to be a blue-collar town.
-36.65% of the Elk City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Elk City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elk City is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Elk City who work in sales jobs (13.29%), office and administrative support (11.01%), and food service (10.09%).
+There are especially a lot of people living in Elk City who work in office and administrative support (13.54%), sales jobs (13.18%), and food service (12.14%).

-Elk City is a somewhat ethnically-diverse city.
+Elk City is a very ethnically-diverse city.
 The people who call Elk City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elk City residents report their race to be White, followed by Black or African-American.
 Elk City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.67% of the city’s residents.
-Important ancestries of people in Elk City include Irish, English, Dutch, and Italian.
+People of Hispanic or Latino origin account for 13.82% of the city’s residents.
+Important ancestries of people in Elk City include Irish, English, Italian, and Polish.

 The most common language spoken in Elk City is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Tagalog.